NicholasEhsanRoy/ASDfR-3/src/colour_segmenter/README.md

         upper_saturation: The upper saturation value to recognize as part of the object. default=255
         lower_value: The lower value value to recognize as part of the object. default=50
         upper_value: The upper value value to recognize as part of the object. default=255
-        image_source_topic: The topic to process and segment. default='/image'.
+        image_source_topic: The topic where images are recieved on by the node default='/image'.

 Core components:
         dynamics_timer_callback(): Calls and runs the model every timestep